MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 The idea is simple.
 No matter how it happened or why it happened, if your injury happened during work, it’s covered.
 It’s not on you or your regular health insurance to take of the treatment you need.

 But what happens if you’re hurt at work, and it’s not just the new injury that’s causing you pain?
-What if your job injury causes an old injury to flare up, or makes a pre-existing medical condition worse?
+What if your job injury causes an old injury to flare up, or makes a preexisting medical condition worse?

-In Washington State, will workers’ comp help you?
+In Washington state, will workers’ comp help you?

 It should.
-This is called an aggravation of a pre-existing condition workers’ compensation claim under the Washington Department of Labor & Industries (L&I) workers’ comp program.
+This is called an aggravation of a preexisting condition workers’ compensation claim under the Washington Department of Labor & Industries (L&I) workers’ comp program.

 Your health care should be covered, so you can stabilize your life.